asztell/react-class-node-redux-ts/README.md

    - default props
 3. ✅ use redux for state management (sensitive data)
    - create "containers" to separate concerns
-4. use query params for non private user selections
+4. ✅ use query params for non private user selections
 5. use error boundaries
 6. use Jest for unit testing

 ## NICE TO HAVE

 1. create a mapping doc between class component / redux based and functional component / context based apps
-2. use testcafe to add integration testing
+2. use cypress to add integration testing